Environment Services carries out a range of regulatory services, often statutory, to protect public health and safety as well as the environment.

 The policy covers a range of issues, including health and safety in the workplace, pollution of the environment, nuisance to neighbours and environmental crimes such as littering.
 Due to the diverse nature of these regulatory services and the differing powers available, there may be supporting operational protocols for specific issues to further ensure consistency and compliance with regulatory codes.
 So, if you have a query about a specific issue, please contact the relevant service area.

-The enforcement policy is available to view and download in Adobe Reader.
-It was approved on 30 January 2012 by the Executive Member for the Environment.
+The enforcement policy is available to view and download below.
+It was approved on 13 March 2018 by the executive member for governance.